powered by freefind

 Fionnphort

-Fionnphort, on the tip of the Ross, is an ideal centre for exploring the Ross of Mull itself, and for visiting the islands of Staffa (Fingal's Cave), Lunga (for bird-watching) and, of course, Iona.
+Fionnphort, on the tip of the Ross of Mull, is an ideal centre for exploring the Ross itself, and for visiting the islands of Staffa (Fingal's Cave), Lunga (for bird-watching) and, of course, Iona.
 With a population slightly over 150 (including the surrounding area), Fionnphort has just one pub and one shop with post office.
-The Keel Row (pub) serves excellent food; it is often very busy, so it's better to get there early.

 More about ferries and getting to Mull from other parts of Scotland.